router-resources/CrossChainNFTAssignment/README.md

 1. **requestArgs** is a struct having these parameters:-
 a) expiryTimestamp: The timestamp by which your cross-chain call will expire
 b) isAtomicCalls: To make a batch of transactions atomic, set it to true else false
-c) feePayer: This specifies the address on the Router chain from which the cross-chain fee will be deducted.
-For example:- Utils.RequestArgs(1000000000000000, false, Utils.FeePayer.APP)

 2. **actType** and **actGasParams** should also be passed as parameters to requestToDest function to set the acknowledgement type , gas limit and gas price for acknowledgment
 Utils.AckType(Utils.AckType.NO_ACK),